Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Results

 From the spectral index maps, we estimate the injection index to be $\alpha_{\mathrm{inj}}=-0.65$.
 The aging history of our model then depends on the magnetic field $B$ and the velocity $v_\bot$.
 Unfortunately, the magnetic field and the projected velocity are strongly correlated, implying that it is not possible to distinguish between a scenario with a magnetic field close to the minimum aging field strength and a lower velocity and a scenario with more rapid losses and a higher velocity of the WAT galaxy (as illustrated in \autoref{fig:merit}).
-Therefore, we consider a scenario that maximizes the life time of the electrons, which provides an upper limit on the radiative age of the plasma.
-The life time of the CRe in the relevant energy regime depends on the magnetic field $B$ as $\tau_\mathrm{age} \propto \sqrt{B} / \left( B^2 + B_\mathrm{CMB}^2 \right)$ \citep{Stroe2014}, where $B_\text{CMB} = 3.2\times (1+z)^2\,\mathrm{{\mu}G}$ \citep{Longair2011} is the magnetic field strength equivalent to the cosmic microwave background (CMB) energy density at redshift $z$.
-The expression for $\tau_\mathrm{age}$ takes its maximum value at the minimal loss magnetic field $B=B_\mathrm{min}$, where the loss rates due to synchrotron radiation and inverse Compton scattering with the CMB are equal.
-This is given by $B_\text{min}=B_\text{CMB}/\sqrt{3}$, at the redshift of A1033, $B_\text{min}= 2.3$\,$\mu$G. We use the non-linear least squares method to fit a JP model to the spectral index data points (see \autoref{sec:model}).
-By fitting the model to the spectral index points and not the flux densities, we can eliminate the normalization factors and hence, reduce dependencies on the injection history of the AGN.
-The best-fitting model has a projected velocity of $v_\bot = 780$\,km/s with a reduced $\chi^2$-statistic of $\chi^2/\mathrm{d.o.f.} = 29.5/17$, in reasonable agreement with the $\approx 730\,$ km/s found in \citet{deGasperin2017}.
+Therefore, we considered a scenario that maximizes the lifetime of the electrons, which provides an upper limit on the radiative age of the plasma.
+The lifetime of the CRe in the relevant energy regime depends on the magnetic field $B$ as $\tau_\mathrm{age} \propto \sqrt{B} / \left( B^2 + B_\mathrm{CMB}^2 \right)$ \citep{Stroe2014}, where $B_\text{CMB} = 3.2\times (1+z)^2\,\mathrm{{\mu}G}$ \citep{Longair2011} is the magnetic field strength equivalent to the cosmic microwave background (CMB) energy density at redshift $z$.
+The expression for $\tau_\mathrm{age}$ takes its maximum value at the minimum loss magnetic field $B=B_\mathrm{min}$, where the loss rates due to synchrotron radiation and inverse Compton scattering with the CMB are equal.
+This is given by $B_\text{min}=B_\text{CMB}/\sqrt{3}$ at the redshift of A1033, $B_\text{min}= 2.3$\,$\mu$G. We used the nonlinear least-squares method to fit a JP model to the spectral index data points (see \autoref{sec:model}).
+By fitting the model to the spectral index points and not the flux densities, we can eliminate the normalization factors and thereby reduce dependences on the injection history of the AGN.
+The best-fitting model has a projected velocity of $v_\bot = 780$\,km/s with a reduced $\chi^2$ statistic of $\chi^2/\mathrm{d.o.f.} = 29.5/17$, which agrees reasonably well with the $\approx 730\,$ km/s found in \citet{deGasperin2017}.
 This corresponds to a maximum age of the GReET of 800\,Myr.
-The spectral index and flux density data points as well as the best fitting model are shown in \autoref{fig:fluxes}.
-For the flux density models, the flux normalization is fitted in log-space independently as a free parameter for each beam-sized region.
+The spectral index and flux density data points as well as the best-fitting model are shown in \autoref{fig:fluxes}.
+For the flux density models, the flux normalization was fit in log-space independently as a free parameter for each beam-sized region.